 You may be able to apply pressure to your breasts to slow milk flow, especially if your milk supply is established.
 But while you can’t always prevent leaking, you can keep it from soaking through.
 If you find you’re prone to leaky breasts, wearing nursing pads can help.
 Dark and patterned shirts can also help camouflage any milk stains.

-Clogged Milk Ducts
+Clogged Milk Ducts (aka Ductal Narrowing)

-When milk ducts get clogged, your milk will back up and create hard, tender lumps.
-These clogs, if not resolved, can lead to breast infections like mastitis.
+Ductal narrowing, if not resolved, can lead to breast infections like mastitis.

-How To Treat Clogged Milk Ducts
+How To Treat Clogged Milk Ducts/Ductal Narrowing

 Nipple Blisters